View Source AWS.SecurityHub (aws-elixir v1.0.11)

 The aggregation Region is now called the home Region.

-Creates a custom insight in Security Hub.
+Creates a custom insight in Security Hub CSPM.

-Creates a member association in Security Hub between the specified accounts and the account used to make the request, which is the administrator account.
+Creates a member association in Security Hub CSPM between the specified accounts and the account used to make the request, which is the administrator account.

 Deletes a configuration policy.